 The region is remarkable for its imaginative use of various grape varieties by winemakers who recognised the regions cool-climate potential long ago.

-Brown Brothers are one of Australia’s leading family-owned wineries.
+Brown Brothers is one of Australia’s leading family-owned wineries.
 John Francis Brown planted 10 acres of mostly Riesling, Muscat and Shiraz grapevines in Milawa, Victoria in 1885.
-In 1889, the first vintage of wine was produced in the Old Barn which still stands on the property today.
+In 1889, the first vintage of wine was produced in the Old Barn, which still stands on the property today.

 With four generations of winemaking experience, the Brown family are known for producing some of Australia’s most innovative, hand-crafted wine.
 Located in the King Valley, the Milawa Vineyard is the birthplace of the Brown Brothers company.